rebelsky/csc207/outlines/summaries/heaps.md

-We explore heaps, an alternate implementation of priority queues.
+We explore heaps, a useful and relatively efficient implementation of priority queues.